BurnBirdX7/chatgpt-research/README.md

   but based on Lucene full-text search.
    * [PyLucene](#pylucene) is required to use it, it has no integration in the current process, and also you'd need to compile Lucene index of all the sources you want to consider a possibility in the analysis
+* `evaluation` - evaluation